openkcm/openkcm.github.io/GOVERNANCE.md

 * Team members: Any members of the Github organization.
 * Maintainers: Maintainers lead an individual project or parts thereof (CODEOWNERS).
 * Projects: A single repository in the OpenKCM GitHub organization is referred to as a project.
-* The OpenKCM project: The sum of all activities performed under this governance, concerning one or more repositories or the community.
+* The OpenKCM: The sum of all activities performed under this governance, concerning one or more repositories or the community.

 ## Projects
 Each project must have a CODEOWNERS file with at least one maintainer.
 Releases should be announced on the mailing list.
 Any new projects should be first proposed on the developers mailing list following the voting procedures listed below.
 When a project is no longer relevant, it should be moved to the openkcm-attic GitHub organization.